-In this study we aimed to describe the modular pattern in the wrist of hominines and determine whether the pattern and strength of covariation across carpals is shared in humans, chimpanzees, and gorillas.
-To do this, we used the covariance ratio (CR) (Adams 2016; Adams & Collyer 2019) to test the degree to which changes in the capitate, lunate, scaphoid, and trapezium are associated with changes in each of the other bones.
-Our results indicate that the best fit for the covariation patterns in the wrist of hominines is the hypothesis that indicates that each carpal is its own modular unit (H1), as the level of covariation between carpals was always smaller than the covariation within carpals (CR in Table 4).
-This results supports previous evidence demonstrating great variability in the shape of carpals across primates (Lewis 1972; Corruccini 1978; Kivell et al. 2013).
-It also indicates that although the hands of humans have become less integrated with the feet in comparison to species with functionally similar use of both structures (Rolian 2009), it may not mean that the strength of reciprocal relationships across carpals is lower than in apes (H1 in Fig. 2).
-On the other hand, this result is intriguing given midcarpal joints are tightly supported by and array of ligaments (e.g. scaphotrapeziotrapezoid, scaphocapitate, dorsal intercarpal ligament that units the lunate scaphoid and trapezium), the flexor retinaculum and the limited range of movements of plane joint such as most of the intercarpacal joints are, and thus a coordinate covariation pattern would be intuitively expected in all hominines.
-Orr (2017) has also found that mobility in extension in chimpanzees scaphocapitate joint and in a lesser extent lunatecapitate joint, are relatively restricted when compared with other primates, yet this species showed the higher level of autonomy among the taxa studied here.
-Our results thus do not seem to indicate that a low range of motion of carpal joints would necessarily result in a lower degree of integration.
+In this study we aimed to describe the modular pattern in the wrist of hominids and determine whether the pattern and strength of covariation across carpals is shared in humans, chimpanzees, and gorillas.
+To do this, we used the covariance ratio (CR) (Adams, 2016; Adams and Collyer, 2019) to test the degree to which changes in the capitate, lunate, scaphoid, and trapezium are associated with changes in each of the other bones.
+Our results indicate that the best fit for the covariation patterns in the wrist of hominids is the hypothesis that indicates that each carpal is its own modular unit (H1), as the level of covariation between carpals was always smaller than the covariation within carpals (CR in Table 4).
+This supports previous evidence demonstrating great variability in the shape of carpals across primates (Lewis, 1972; Corruccini, 1978; Kivell et al., 2013).
+It also indicates that although the hands of humans have become less integrated with the feet in comparison to species with functionally similar use of both structures (Rolian, 2009), it may not mean that the strength of reciprocal relationships across carpals is lower than in apes (H1 in Fig. 2).